-Practilities and Infrastructure.
-The contraction of the industrial and manufacturing sectors has left our city with a substantial amount of vacant, obsolete or under-utilized land and buildings.
+- 1. Facilities and Infrastructure.
+The contraction of the industrial and manufacturing sectors has left our city with some vacant, obsolete or under-utilized land and buildings.
 While clearly a challenge, these sites and buildings also present an opportunity for new uses and revitalization.
-The basic facilities and infrastructure needed to support a healthy local economy already exist in Barre City.
+The basic facilities and infrastructure needed to support a healthy local economy already exist in Barre City. - 2.
 Downtown Revitalization.
-Downtown Barre also serves as a regional commercial center.
-The second half of the 20th century saw changes that weakened the vitality of the downtown business district as retail activity shifted away from Main Street.
-As a result of our sustained downtown revitalization efforts, a turnaround has begun on Main Street, which the city hopes to bolster through the recently completed North Main Street reconstruction project and future plans for further reinvestment in the downtown's public infrastructure and spaces.
+Downtown Barre serves as a regional commercial center.
+The second half of the 20th century saw changes including the decline of the granite industry, and weakening vitality of the downtown business district as retail activity shifted away from Main Street.
+As a result of our sustained downtown revitalization efforts, a turnaround has begun on Main Street, which the city hopes to bolster through the completed North Main Street ("Big Dig") reconstruction project.
+With the construction of the City Place building, we now have office space, a rehabilitation gym, and a professional services office.
+The redevelopment of Enterprise Alley with its accessory parking lot, the private Metro Way parking lot redevelopment, and future plans for further reinvestment in the downtown's public infrastructure and spaces will continue with this revitalization.

-Labor Force.
+- 3. Labor Force.
 Barre City's granite heritage has resulted in a community that takes pride in and has great respect for the work of our skilled labor force.
 The city also has a strong tradition of entrepreneurship and successful home-grown businesses.
-In addition to the physical resources - infrastructure, space, transportation - needed to support economic development, the city has human resources - labor force, skills, work ethic - that will be needed to re-fit and re-tool our economy.
-There are a number of programs offered within the city and region to assist with workforce training and education.

-Gity Government.
-Barre City is business friendly - a great place to start and grow a business.
+In addition to the physical resources infrastructure, space, transportation needed to support economic development, the city has human resources labor force, skills, work ethic that are needed to re-fit and re-tool our economy.
+There are a number of programs offered within the city and region to assist with workforce training and education. - 4.
+City Government.
+Barre City is business friendly a great place to start and grow a business.
 City government actively supports downtown revitalization and economic development efforts, as demonstrated by our tax stabilization program and streamlined permitting process.